endilaz/hackcmu/README.md

 many free minutes you have, reads your location, and picks **one** nearby place you can walk to and back in that time.
 It shows the destination on a map, then tracks the walk live with browser geolocation — drawing your GPS trail and accumulating distance — until it detects that you've arrived.
-Afterwards you get a summary of the walk, and the app nudges you toward places you haven't been yet.
-There are no accounts or backend;
-application state lives in your browser.
+Afterwards you get a summary, a route-shaped collectible, and the option to leave a local memory called an Echo.
+The app nudges you toward places you haven't visited yet.
+There are no accounts or backend; application state lives in your browser.
 A public Mapbox token supplies walking routes.

 ---